The Ottawa Urban Design Awards is a biennial awards program that celebrates projects in the City of Ottawa that achieve urban design excellence.

 - Projects or plans located outside of the City of Ottawa

-The competition is open to urban designers, planners, landscape architects, architects, engineers, developers, artists, contractors, consultants, landowners, community groups, students and the public who have contributed to Ottawa’s urban design landscape.
+The competition is open to urban designers, planners, landscape architects, architects, engineers, developers, artists, contractors, consultants, landowners, students and the general public who have contributed to Ottawa’s urban design landscape.

 Judging and Jury Members

-Submissions for the Ottawa Urban Design Awards will be juried on September 5, 2019 by an independent panel of urban design experts.
-The applicant of the winning project will be notified on September 20th, 2019 by e-mail.
-Winners will be presented with their award at an evening ceremony in October 2019, date to be confirmed by invitation.
-It is the responsibility of the winning applicant to inform all team members of their winning project, including the landowner, and to attend the awards event.
+Submissions for the Ottawa Urban Design Awards will be juried in October, 2023 by an independent panel of urban design experts.
+The applicant of the winning project will be notified in late October 2023 by email.
+It is the responsibility of the winning applicant to inform all team members of their winning project, including consultants and the landowner.

 An Award of Excellence may be presented in each category to an outstanding project.
-A maximum of 3-framed awards will be presented per project.
-Additional unframed certificates will be available upon request.
-Winning projects of an Award of Excellence will be sent forward as the Ottawa entry to the Royal Architectural Institute of Canada’s Urban Design Awards competition in 2020.
+Winning projects of an Award of Excellence will be sent forward as the Ottawa entry to the National Urban Design Awards competition in 2024.

 A Certificate of Merit may also be presented in each category of projects deserving recognition.
-More than one Certificate of Merit can be awarded in each category and a maximum of 3-framed awards per project will be presented.
-Additional unframed certificates will be available upon request.
+More than one Certificate of Merit can be awarded in each category.

 Important Note: The number and type of award given is at the discretion of the jury and their decision is final.
 The jury has the right not to present awards in every category and can reallocate an entry into another category (instead of the one that it was submitted in) if deemed appropriate.